Fitness Volt

 5. Cable Squat

-Cable squats are pretty similar to cable deadlifts.
-The main difference is that you must bend your knees more and your hips less.
-This puts more stress on your quadriceps and less on your gluteus maximus and hamstrings.
-Cable squats may be more comfortable and easier to master than barbell squats.
-Subsequently, they’re popular with beginners.
+Cable squats put more stress on your quadriceps and less on your gluteus maximus and hamstrings.
+They are more comfortable and easier to master than barbell squats, making them a better choice for beginners.

 Learn how to do cable squats here.